coffeeml/coffeeml.github.io/_posts/2025-08-27-Azure-entra-app-reg-bearer-tokens.markdown

 7. Verify using well formed signed key and algorithm
 8. Verify token is not expired and audience match (Audience match is not mandatory, added just as additional check)

+**Note**:

+This article shows how to establish application to application integration using `access_tokens` from Azure Entra.
+This method doesn't have any user credentials involved in this.

+If you want to enstablish an auth flow that involves user credentials, then you need `id_tokens`.
+In order to get an `id_token` you need to develop a user auth flow like MSAL or OIDC that will help you get an `id_token`.